GLIMS-RGI/rgi_user_guide/_sources/04_revisions.md

-# Revisions in RGI 7.0
+# General revisions in RGI 7.0

 ## Overview